akathpal/RoboND-Kinematics-Project/writeup.md

 I made video of the whole pickup and place project.
 FileName - PickPlace_Simulation

 I also attached the plotted error in the image below:
-[image8]: ./misc_images/misc3.png
+![alt text][image8]

-I have commented the plotting equation in Ik_server file but it will still print the error for all the poses in terminal.
+I have commented the plotting code (line 165-181 and 189) in Ik_server file because sometimes i am getting segmentation fault because of plotting the error.

+But without plotting error,  my implementation is able to complete 8/10 cycles.